connexcs/docs/scriptforge.md

 ### Checking a DNC List

 You can upload your own number lists for Do-not-Call, or white lists in the User Space Database inside the main system.
-You can then query it from Script Forge.
+You can then query it from ScriptForge.

 ```
 function main(vars){